Object Repositories in QTP and Object Repository Manager

 - If the action had any checkpoints the same would have been available in this dialog to edit.

 We have also made multiple references to Shared ORs in our previous articles.
 Let us learn all about them.

 A Shared Object Repository stores objects in a file that can be accessed by multiple tests (in read-only mode).

 One of the important aspects when planning your tests (or choosing a framework for your project) is to consider where and how you want your objects to be stored and how they have to be made available to the tester.

 Given below are some Object Repository types in QTP:

 - Local ORs – Each action will have its objects stored in its local repository.

 - Shared ORs – all the actions will refer to a single read-only OR

 - Local and Shared ORs – An action can use both local and multiple shared ORs.

-In one of our previous tutorial, we talked about how objects get selected if a certain action has both Shared OR and Local OR, multiple shared ORs, etc.
+In one of our previous tutorials, we talked about how objects get selected if a certain action has both Shared OR and Local OR, multiple shared ORs, etc.

 We will see how a shared OR is created and how we can move objects to and from a shared OR to local or vice versa.